programmerraja/MyBlog/content/notes/2024/Nginx.md

 	access_log /var/log/nginx/access.log main buffer=32k flush=1m;
 }
 ```

+**server_names_hash_max_size** and **server_names_hash_bucket_size**

+- Specifies the maximum size of the hash table used for storing server names.
+-  Increase this value if you have a large number of server names

+- Defines the size of a single bucket in the hash table.
+The bucket size should be large enough to fit all server names, including their terminating null characters.

 ## CMDS

 - `ngnix -t `→ to test the config file is everything ok